George Elliot (Royal Navy officer, born 1784): Flag rank and political career

 King William appointed Elliot a naval aide-de-camp in 1830, and in September that year he was nominated a Companion of the Bath.
 The King also asked him to serve as Secretary to the Admiralty from 29 November 1830, a post he held until December 1834.
-He was also one of the Lords Commissioners of the Admiralty (the Third Naval Lord) from April 1835.
 In addition to these offices Elliot sat as a Whig Member of Parliament for Roxburghshire from 1832 until his defeat in 1835.
 In 1834 he was elected a Fellow of the Royal Society.
+He was also one of the Lords Commissioners of the Admiralty (the Third Naval Lord) from April 1835.

 The First Lord of the Admiralty between September 1835 to September 1841, during Elliot's time as commissioner, was his brother, Gilbert Elliot-Murray-Kynynmound, 2nd Earl of Minto.
 George Elliot specialised in ship design and construction, notably opposing Sir William Symonds, the Surveyor of the Navy, and his system.
 Together with First Naval Lord Sir Charles Adam he pressed for money to be spent on repairing ships rather than building new ones.
 He designed a small frigate during this period, which was launched in 1843 as HMS Eurydice.
 The design attracted much comment, particularly praising her fine lines and speed, and for a time she was commanded by his son, Captain George Elliot.
 She later became a training ship and foundered with heavy loss of life in a squall off the Isle of Wight on 24 March 1878.

 Elliot was promoted to rear-admiral on 10 January 1837 and in September that year went out as commander-in-chief of the Cape of Good Hope Station.
 He was then sent to China in February 1840, during the First Opium War, as commander-in-chief East Indies and China Station and joint plenipotentiary with his cousin, Captain Charles Elliot.
 He oversaw operations between July and November, but his actions and negotiations were viewed by the foreign secretary, Lord Palmerston, as being irresolute and ineffective.
 Elliot himself admitted that he was out of his depth, and on his health deteriorating, returned to Britain in November.

 By the time of his return the political situation had changed.
 The formation of the First Russell ministry in 1846 led to the exclusion of the Elliot clan from the Admiralty by the powerful Lansdowne faction.
 George Elliot became a vice-admiral on 13 May 1847, and served as Commander-in-Chief, The Nore between 1848 and 1851.
 He attained the rank of full admiral on 5 March 1853, and was placed on the retired list at half pay in 1855.
 He was advanced to a Knight Commander of the Order of the Bath in November 1862, and died on 24 June the following year at his home, 4 Princes Terrace, Kensington, London.
 He was buried at Kensal Green Cemetery in a private ceremony.